 ASL changes are effective the first day of the first pay period following the date the education was completed or the degree granted—provided the ASL requests were submitted within one year of course completion/degree award.
 Delaying submission only results in numerous corrections to other actions and increases the possibility of pay errors.
 Please remember that 31 U.S.C 3702 (b)(1) limits back pay recovery to a six-year period.

 I took some professional credit courses (600 level) and have a letter from the university stating that these courses are “universally accepted by school districts from California and neighboring States for advancement on salary schedules and for recertification.”
 Is this sufficient documentation for my ASL request?

 No. The problem remains that the state still doesn’t clarify that the courses are considered graduate-level course work.
 Many States accept post-baccalaureate course work for salary schedule advancement, regardless of whether it is undergraduate or graduate level.
 If professional course work is transferred to a “regular” university, and that university accepts such course work (600 level) as graduate, then we will, too.
 Also, if another university indicates (on official letterhead stationery) that they will credit the professional course work as graduate-level course work, then we will accept that as appropriate documentation.

-We accept course work from universities which are accredited by one of the six regional institutional accrediting associations recognized by the Secretary, US Department of Education.
+We accept a college or university listed in the United States Office of Education Directory.
+Additionally, we accept course work from universities which are accredited by one of the six regional institutional accrediting associations recognized by the Secretary, US Department of Education.
 These are as follows:

 - Middle States Association of Colleges and Schools